-Three Reasons You Need to Hire a Copyeditor
+Three Great Reasons to Hire a Copy Editor

-I want to self-publish a book.
-Do I need a copyeditor?
+You want to self-publish a book.
+Do you need a copy editor?

 If you're willing to pay to have your book published and then hope to recover your money by marketing and selling your book by yourself, then self-publishing may be a great way for you to live out your dream of being a published book author.